Nonparametric inference for nonstationary spatial point processes: Acknowledgment

 The authors thank Vinicius Peripato for assistance with the Mato Grosso fires data.
 This research is part of the doctoral studies of the first author in the graduate program in Statistics at UFRJ, under the supervision of the second and third authors.
-The first author also thank the program for institutional support and Murabei Data Science for computing support.
+The first author also thanks the program for institutional support and Murabei Data Science for computing support.
+The authors would like to thank the AE and the referees for their substantive comments that led to a much improved version of the manuscript.
 The research of Izabel Nolau is partially supported by CAPES.
 Flávio Gonçalves and Dani Gamerman are supported by FAPEMIG (APQ-01837-22) and CNPq (grants 308536/2023-1 and 302929/2022-8, respectively).
+Dani Gamerman is also supported by CNPq grant INCT 406913/2022-6.